kwt00/cerebras-chat-interface/README.md

 ## 🔑 Usage

 1. On first launch, you’ll be prompted to enter your Cerebras API key.
-(You can get one from [Cerebras Cloud](https://cloud.cerebras.ai))
+(You can get one for free from [Cerebras Cloud](https://cloud.cerebras.ai))
 2. Start chatting!
 Messages stream live from the Cerebras model.

 ---